CAMSCSC/GitBook-Learn/software/worldmachine2/worldmachine2.md

 The standard Colormap will be the base texture that will be built upon.

 ![](overlayopacity.PNG)
 Select the Light Map Ambient Occlusion and paste it as a new layer.
-Then, select the Mode as Overlay and the Opacity to 50%.
+Then, select the Mode as Overlay and the Opacity to taste(50% in this case).
+Continue doing this with the Ambient Occlusion texture and Flow map.